sdbip/Segerfeldt.EventStore/README.md

 The `actor` and `timestamp` columns are metadata that can be used for auditing.

 The `timestamp` is stored as the number of days (including fraction) that have passed since midnight UTC on Jan 1, 1970 (a.k.a. the Unix Epoch).

-## Database Support

-There is currently support for three database providers.

-- MS SQL Server
-- PostgreSQL
-- SQLite